-Informed Consent as an Informed Choice: Training for Healthcare Leaders
+Making an Informed Consent an Informed Choice: Training for Healthcare Leaders

 This activity is designed for healthcare professionals in leadership positions.
 It covers the principles of informed consent, crafting and disseminating an informed consent policy, and building systems to improve the informed consent process.

-Informed Consent as an Informed Choice: Training for Healthcare Professionals
+Making an Informed Consent an Informed Choice: Training for Healthcare Professionals